Ludo King: Reception

 According to an AppsFlyer report, Ludo King saw a 100% surge in gaming during the Lockdown.
 The daily average time spent on the game increased from 32 minutes to 49 minutes.
 News18 reported that Ludo King had a "five-fold increase in traffic during the lockdown.
 It has more than 330 million downloads, with about 50 million daily active users."
 In May 2020, it was the sixth most downloaded game worldwide and its revenue was about $922,000 worldwide.
 In the beginning of May 2020, Ludo King had 251 million daily active users; the number averaged 40 to 45 million by June 2020.
 Gametion had to increase the server base from 8 to 200 servers to keep up with demand.

 According to Sensor Tower, Ludo King saw 48.3 million downloads between April and June 2020, beating other popular games like PUBG Mobile, which ranked 3rd with 30.8 million downloads.
 According to Craig Chapple, Mobile Insights Strategist, Sensor Tower, "In February, the title generated 10.8 million downloads, while in April it accumulated 26 million downloads, an increase of 140.7%."
 Ludo King was one of the top 5 most-installed mobile games worldwide.

 Ludo King originally had 80%-20% proportion for Advertising and In-App Purchase (IAP) revenues, which changed to 60%-40% for Advertising and IAP revenues, respectively by June 2020.
-About 50% of the revenue comes from India and 50% from outside of India like Indonesia, Bangladesh, Saudi Arabia, UAE, Germany, the US and UK.
+About 50% of the revenue comes from India and 50% from outside of India, countries such as Indonesia, Bangladesh, Saudi Arabia, UAE, Germany, the US and UK.
 The app gets "maximum traffic between 2:00 and 4:00 p.m. during the day, and 8:00-11:00 p.m. in the evening".
 75% of the audience is from India.

 Ludo King crossed 400 million downloads on 16 June 2020.

 According to data by Sensor Tower, Ludo King registered 1.52 million downloads between September 2 and September 5, 2020, across iOS and Android app stores, making it the second most downloaded game during that time.
 This boost came after the Indian government announced the ban on 118 Chinese apps, including PUBG Mobile.
 Ludo King was also the 7th most downloaded game on Google Play Store in August 2020.

 According to Inc42, Ludo King is currently the most downloaded mobile game in India with 10.3 million downloads during the month of September 2020.